On the computation of zone and double zone diagrams: Introduction

-In a discrete setting ($X$ is a finite set of points) there has been a limited discussion in the case of two sites: a point and a ``line segment'' or a ``curve'' in the digital Euclidean plane \cite{COT} (it was claimed there on the last page that the algorithm can be generalized to finitely many line segments but no details were given) and two finite sites in any finite $m$-space \cite{ReemReichZone}.
-The actual computation in the first case is restricted to the above setting and no convergence analysis was given; time complexity analysis was quite brief.
-In the second case the actual computation is by brute force.
-In addition, it is not clear in which sense the resulting discrete zone diagrams approximate the continuous ones, although intuitively they may approximate them with respect to the Hausdorff distance.
-The computation of double zone diagrams was discussed briefly in \cite{ReemReichZone} only in a discrete setting (finitely many finite sites in a finite $m$-space).
+In a discrete setting ($X$ is a finite set of points) there has been a limited discussion on the issue of computing zone diagrams in two places.
+First, in \cite{COT} the setting is digital Euclidean plane with two sites (a point and a ``line segment'' or a ``curve''; a possible generalization to finitely many line segments was mentioned but no details were given).
+The actual computation in \cite{COT} is heavily based on the considered setting and the corresponding analysis (time complexity, etc.) is quite brief.
+The second place which discusses the computation of zone diagrams in a discrete setting is \cite{ReemReichZone}.
+There the setting is a finite $m$-space with two finite sites.
+The actual computation is by brute force.
+In both cases mentioned above it is not clear in which sense the resulting discrete zone diagrams approximate the continuous ones, although intuitively they may approximate them with respect to the Hausdorff distance, at least in some familiar settings.
+The computation of double zone diagrams was discussed briefly in \cite{ReemReichZone} only in a discrete setting (finitely many finite sites in an $m$-space which is composed of finitely many points).

-As mentioned above, a few additional geometrical objects have been introduced and studied.
-In particular, some of them have been studied from the computational point of view, as in the case of trisectors and $k$-sectors \cite{AsanKirk,AMT2,AsanoTokuyama, ChunOkadeTokuyama2010,ImaiKawamuraMatousekReemTokuyamaCGTA} and territory diagrams \cite{DeBiasiKalantaris2011}.
-The method of computation is approximate.
-One can find interesting pictures and ideas in these works, but in many cases a corresponding precise analysis of convergence or of the level of approximation or of time complexity is very brief or absent.
-It is interesting to note however that the main computational ingredient suggested in this work, namely the algorithm for computing Voronoi diagrams in a general setting (see below for more details), enables the computation of some of the above objects due to the approximating schemes suggested in the corresponding works.
-This issue will not be dealt with here, but see, e.g., \cite[p.
-719]{ImaiKawamuraMatousekReemTokuyamaCGTA} for a short related discussion.